-Fitchburg's Manufactured Gas Plant Site - Fitchburg has worked with the Massachusetts Department of Environmental Protection (MA DEP) to address environmental concerns with the former MGP site at Sawyer Passway, and has substantially completed remediation activities, though on site monitoring and any related remediation continues.
-In April 2020, Fitchburg received notification from the Massachusetts Department of Transportation (MA DOT) that a portion of the site may be incorporated into the proposed Twin City Rail Trail with an anticipated commencement date in 2025.
-Depending upon the final agreement between Fitchburg and MA DOT, additional minor costs are expected prior to completion.
+Fitchburg's Manufactured Gas Plant Site - Fitchburg has worked with the Massachusetts Department of Environmental Protection (Mass DEP) to address environmental concerns with the former MGP site at Sawyer Passway, and has substantially completed remediation activities, though on site monitoring continues.
+In April 2020, Fitchburg received notification from the Massachusetts Department of Transportation (Mass DOT) that a portion of the site may be incorporated into the proposed Twin City Rail Trail with an anticipated commencement date in 2025.
+Depending upon the final agreement between Fitchburg and Mass DOT, additional minor costs are expected prior to completion.

 The Company is awaiting a decision regarding an Immediate Response Action (IRA) plan with three remediation alternatives, submitted to the MA DEP in October 2023, regarding contaminants in the sediment and riverbank of an abutting watercourse, and observed river seep.
 In anticipation of the DEP accepting one of the remediation alternatives, Fitchburg has accrued \$40,000 for estimated costs to complete the remediation at the Sawyer Passway site, which is included in Environmental Obligations on the Company's Consolidated Balance Sheets.
 The Company has determined that the high end of the range of reasonably possible remediation costs for the Sawyer Passway site could be \$3.5 million based on remediation alternatives.
-Fitchburg anticipates the commencement of remediation activities by the end of 2024.
+Fitchburg anticipates the commencement of some remediation activities by the end of 2024, while the river seep will likely be addressed in 2025.